Our subject leader is Mrs Nicola Moorhouse

 Children are provided with a broad range of books through classroom libraries and chosen class novels which have all been chosen to inspire and provide high quality text choices to demonstrate a wide variety of writing styles, topics and rich vocabulary.
 All classrooms have class reading areas with subject specific books and other age-appropriate reading for pleasure, including fiction, non-fiction and poetry books.

-All books are Book Banded in order to ensure progression and challenge for all children.
 All children will have a range of non-fiction, fiction and poetry texts read to them in all year groups.
+Reading books are closely matached to children's phonics level until they know the phonics sounds and can read with increasing fluency and comprehension.

 Home Reading – all children are expected to read at home and take home ‘home’ reading books.
-All children in Reception and Year 1 take home 2 reading books.
+All children in Reception and Year 1 take home a reading book.
+This is read three times in order to develop decoding, fluency and comprehension.

 Writing planning is linked to quality reading texts recommended by CLPE The Power of Reading, and literacy shed.
 Opportunities for children to apply their writing are planned and links to the wider curriculum are made when doing this.
 Writing is assessed at appropriate times when key skills can be applied in a meaningful way and next steps identified by the teacher and through self and peer assessment.